SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Methodology

 \subsection{Preprocessing of Signature Images}

-Since raw signature images contain a lot of background pixels, directly dividing them into patches would lead to a lot of redundant information and thereby lead to poor reconstruction.
-To alleviate this, we devise a preprocessing technique to ensure that the signatures are cropped to a tight bound so as to minimize background pixels.
+Since raw signature images contain a lot of redundant background pixels, instead of directly dividing them into patches, we devise a preprocessing technique to ensure that the signatures are cropped to a tight bound so as to minimize background pixels.
 We do so by first computing the center of mass of the raw binarized image, after which we traverse through vertical and horizontal axes on either side of the center of mass coordinates to find the location of the last foreground pixel, at which we crop the image.
 Once cropped to a tight bound, the images are resized to $256\times256$ pixels and normalized before being fed into the encoder network.
 Further, this resized image is divided into non-overlapping patches of $64\times64$ pixels, thereby obtaining $16$ patches for each image.
 A figure illustrating the process has been shown in \autoref{fig:preproc}.